StandardisedTrust/guarantee-model/README.md

-# semantic model /JSON schema for bank guarantees and stand-by letter of credits
+# semantic model / JSON schema for bank guarantees and stand-by letter of credits

 ## Goals of this project